dart-archive/dart-samples/example/dart_io/introduction.md

-These examples use the `dart:io` library, and the `http` and the `http_server` Pub packages (see the `pubspec.yaml` file for a list of all the packages used).
-The `dart:io` library is used for Dart server applications, which run on a stand-alone Dart VM from the command line.
-This library does not work in browser based applications.
+The following examples are all stand-alone apps, such as servers, that run from the command line.
+Most of the examples use the `dart:io` library, which is used solely for command-line applications running on a stand-alone Dart VM.
+<strong>The `dart:io` does not work in browser-based applications<strong>.
+Many
+examples also use Pub packages.

 <aside class="alert alert-info" markdown="1">
 **Note:**
-Many server-side APIs provide both asynchronous and synchronous means for accomplishing a task.
-For example, to read a file as a string you can use either the asynchronous `readAsString()` File method, or its synchronous counterpart, `readAsStringSync()`. <strong>Only the asynchronous versions are used in the examples below.</strong>
+Many server-side APIs provide both asynchronous and synchronous ways to accomplish a task.
+For example, to read a file as a string you can use either the asynchronous `readAsString()` method from the File class, or its synchronous counterpart, `readAsStringSync()`.
+The examples below use only the asynchronous versions.
 </aside>